iamcapote/emptyrepo/ashi-dashboard/README.md

 > **Ancient Consciousness.
 Modern Monitoring.
 Mystical Visualizations.**

 A fully functional mystical dashboard that transforms system monitoring into an immersive cosmic experience with stunning mathematical visualizations and seamless interactivity.
+This dashboard is a standalone monitoring tool designed to receive and display data from any connected monitoring agent.

 ## 🌌 Quick Start